tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### targetedIssue

 - Name: bdqffdq:targetedIssue
-- Definition: Issue where the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
+- Definition: An Issue for which the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
 - Range [ owl:someValuesFrom bdqffdq:targetedIssue ]

 ********************